Average Global Sea Surface Temperatures

 This rise of sea surface temperature is further evidence that the planet is warming.

-Unfortunately, when sea surface temperatures rise they can join in another cyclic sequence of cause and effect that tends to raise the temperature further.
+Unfortunately, when sea surface temperatures rise this can set up another cyclic sequence of cause and effect that tends to raise global temperatures further.
 (See Self-amplifying feedback loops.)

 - A warming atmosphere tends to warm the surface layers of the ocean.